Preserving Playford’s Past

 Class and group-booking appointments can be made at the Uleybury School Museum by phoning 8280 7396.

-Unfortunately the Uleybury Museum is currently closed.
+Due to COVID Restrictions the Uleybury Muesum is currently closed.

 History in a Box

 History in a Box is a new local history resource from the City of Playford Library Service for primary and secondary schools.
 Designed to promote the use of primary resource material and student-centered learning, this program can be adapted to cover a vast range of subjects including history, social studies, visual arts, politics, and cultural and gender studies.